-Criteria Criterion Met/ Not Met Comments МТ3 The Offeror must demonstrate that the proposed resource has experience conducting a minimum of two (2) community development processes in Aboriginal communities within the last ten years.
-(1 one of the process must be in person) This must be demonstrated through a formal letter of support from TWO separate community leaderships.
+Criteria Criterion Met/ Not Met Comments MT1 The Offeror must propose a minimum of one resource and, if applicable, clearly identify which categories the resource is being proposed for.
+Please see Appendix 3 in Annex A, Statement of Work, for the Categories that are included.
+The Offeror must submit an up to date resume of the proposed resource's experience.
+MT2 The Offeror must demonstrate that the proposed resource has experience conducting a minimum of one (1) community development processes in Aboriginal communities or for Indigenous organizations within the last ten years. (the processes must be in person.)
+This must be demonstrated through a formal letter of support from one community leadershipsor management.
 The letter must fully name the resource and describe the resource's experience and when it occurred.

-MT4 The Offeror must demonstrate that the proposed resource has the ability to be culturally appropriate in building relationships with Aboriginal communities.
-This must be demonstrated through a formal letter of support from community leadership that attests to the resources ability.
+Criteria Criterion Met/ Not Met Comments МТ3 The Offeror must demonstrate that the proposed resource has the ability to be culturally appropriate in building relationships with Aboriginal communities or Indigenous peoples.
+This must be demonstrated through a formal letter of support from community leadershipor management that attests to the resources ability.
 This letter must name the resource.
-MT5 The Offeror must confirm in writing that the proposed resource will attend the Mobilization/Community Safety Planning workshop training to be administered by Public Safety Canada.
-MT6 The Offeror must demonstrate that the resource has experience facilitating virtual training through (an online platform e.g. MS Teams, Google Hangouts, Zoom) before their first call-up.
-Should the bidder's resource not have experience, they must confirm they will obtain training on facilitating virtual training courses before their first call-up.
+MT4 The Offeror must confirm in writing that the proposed resource will attend the Mobilization/Community Safety Planning workshop training to be administered by Public Safety Canada.
+MT5 The Offeror must demonstrate that the resource has experience or training facilitating training through an online platform (e.g. MS Teams, Google Hangouts, Zoom).

-^{} Communities, in this case, excludes urban Indigenous communities and focuses on First Nation on reserve and non-urban Metis communities.
+^{} Communities, in this case, excludes urban Indigenous communities and focuses on First Nation on reserve and nonurban Metis communities.